 - Watch Out for Wire Transfer Scams: Using a bank or a money transfer company to "wire" funds electronically is an easy and convenient way to send cash to someone.
 But wiring money to strangers is risky because often they could be scam artists.

-Tech TipsFollow these best practices to keep your information secure while using technology.
+Tech TipsFollow these tips to help keep your information secure while using technology.

 These articles provide basic tips to keep your personal and identifying information safe and secure while using technology: